 This root has a spicier bite than nutmeg, but it tends to work well in the types of recipes that nutmeg is used in.
 Since ginger lacks a sweet side, you'll find it works best as a replacement for savory dishes.
 Replace the nutmeg called for with an equal amount of ground ginger in meat and vegetable dishes.

 Cloves have a sweet, spicy, peppery flavor that goes nicely with nutmeg.
 For this reason, you'll often see recipes that call for both.
 If you don't have nutmeg, you can use ground cloves instead.
 Just know that a little goes a long way.
-Half as much cloves should get the job done.
+Half as many cloves should get the job done.
 If the recipe you're working on already calls for cloves, consider using a different substitute.
 You definitely don't want to overdo the cloves.